Correcting Prompt Dependence in LLM Benchmarks: A Bayesian Hierarchical Model with Embedding-Space Clustering: Bayesian hierarchical model with embedding-space clustering

-The posterior distributions of interest, which may be $p(p_a \vert x_{1:n})$, $p(p_{1:S} \vert x_{1:n})$ or $p(S \vert x_{1:n})$, depending on the question of interest, do not admit a closed-form expressions.
-Therefore, we use importance sampling to get exact samples from these distributions, as detailed below.
-Since $p_a$ is a deterministic function of $p_{1:S}$ and $S$, we start by considering the joint distribution, $p(p_{1:S}, S \vert x_{1:n})$.
-This joint distribution can be written as
+The posterior distributions of interest, e.g. $\pi(\bar{p} \mid x_{1:n})$, do not admit a closed-form expressions.
+Thus, we apply importance sampling to derive the corrected performance metrics as follows.
+Since $\bar{p}$ is a deterministic function of $p_{1:S}$ and $S$, we start by considering the joint distribution, $\pi(p_{1:S}, S \mid x_{1:n})$, which by Bayes' rule satisfies,

-Since the mapping from the number of clusters to cluster assignments is deterministic, we sample from this distribution by sampling $S$ from its prior, $p(S)$, and $p_{1:S}$ from the tractable conditional beta-binomial distribution, $p(p_{1:S} \vert x_{1:n}, S)$.
-As per standard importance sampling procedures \cite{robert_monte_2004} and by considering Equation (\ref{eq:prop_dens}), we now weight these samples by the marginal likelihood, $p(x_{1:n} \vert S)$.
-This is the Beta-Binomial likelihood with the $p_{1:S}$ integrated out.
-That is,
+This factorisation suggests a natural importance sampling scheme \citep{robert_monte_2004}: we draw $S$ from its prior $\pi(S)$ and, since the cluster partition $\mathcal{C}_{1:S}$ is then fully determined, draw $p_{1:S}$ from the tractable conditional posterior $\pi(p_{1:S} \mid x_{1:n}, S)$.
+By Equation~(\ref{eq:prop_dens}), the corresponding importance weights are proportional to the marginal likelihood $\pi(x_{1:n} \mid S)$, obtained by integrating $p_{1:S}$ out of the joint:

-where $\beta$ denotes the Beta function and this term is derived by relating the integration steps to the normalising constant of a Beta distribution.
-We can evaluate this marginal likelihood to calculate the weights up to proportionality and normalise, yielding weighted Monte Carlo samples directly from $p(p_{1:S}, S \vert x_{1:n})$.
-Extracting approximations of the marginal distributions from these samples is trivial, found by simply disregarding all but the samples for the variables of interest \cite{robert_monte_2004}.
-The approximation to the final target posterior, $p(p_a \vert x_{1:n})$, follows by averaging the sampled $p_{1:S}$ in each cluster, with the weights already calculated.
-We summarise the entire importance sampling procedure in Algorithm \ref{alg:IS}.
+where $\beta(\cdot,\cdot)$ denotes the Beta function.
+The closed form follows by recognising the integral over each $p_k$ as the normalising constant of a Beta distribution.
+Normalising the resulting weights yields a weighted sample approximating $\pi(p_{1:S}, S \mid x_{1:n})$, from which marginal posteriors are recovered by retaining only the variables of interest \citep{robert_monte_2004}.
+In particular, the target posterior $\pi(\bar{p} \mid x_{1:n})$ is approximated by computing $\bar{p}$ as the cluster average of $p_{1:S}$ for each sample, using the weights already obtained.

-For further information, we provide a proof and detailed derivation of the importance sampling scheme in Appendix~\ref{app:proof}.
-Importantly, the weighted samples can be used to formulate unbiased estimators for the corresponding true expectations.
-For example, the weighted average of samples for $p_a$ is unbiased for the expected value $\mathbb{E}(p_a \vert x_{1:n})$.
+We summarise the full importance sampling procedure in Algorithm~\ref{alg:IS} (Appendix~\ref{app:sec4_1}) and provide a proof and detailed derivation of the importance sampling scheme in Appendix~\ref{app:proof}.
+Importantly, the weighted samples can be used to formulate unbiased estimates for the corresponding true expectations.
+These estimates, i.e., the weighted means and credible intervals calculated from the importance samples, provide the BHM-ESC-corrected performance metrics.